kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/meta_dialogue/meta_structural_log_m04.md

 ## 1. Purpose

 This protocol defines a method for recording the field impact of structural templates,
-phase progression sequences, or non-directive dialogue configurations [hold].
+phase progression sequences, or **non-directive structural forms** (※ original term adjusted for safety).

 It involves two main actions: